Retina and Vitreous

 There are open studies going on now for our clinical trials.

 The Eye Institute's Retina Research and Retina Research Trials include Adaptive Optics Imaging of Inherited Macular Diseases.

-The Flaum Eye Institute Retina Service, part of Strong Memorial Hospital, welcomes patients at our main office, located at the University of Rochester Medical Center and at our Geneva, NY office.
+The Flaum Eye Institute Retina Service, part of Strong Memorial Hospital, welcomes patients at our main office, located at the University of Rochester Medical Center and at our Geneva, NY and Webster offices.

 Retina Conditions Managed and Treated

 - Macular edema

 - Diabetic Retinal Detachments

 - Pattern dystroph